 Breakfast runs from 7am to 10am.
 Lunch in the main restaurant is from 12 noon to 2.30pm, dinner from 6.30pm to 9.30pm.
 The Lobster Shed terrace, depending on the weather, is open from 12 noon to 9pm.

-The Pig at Harlyn Bay is a 10-minute drive from lively Cornish town Padstow, set steps from the golden sands and surfable waters of Harlyn Bay and the Constantine Bay beaches.
+The Pig at Harlyn Bay is a boutique hotel near Padstow that's just steps from the golden sands and surfable waters of the eponymous Harlyn Bay and the Constantine Bay beaches.

 Newquay Airport is the closest to the Pig, around a 25-minute drive away.
 Direct flights arrive here from other parts of the UK, Ireland, Germany, Denmark, Portugal and Spain.
 The flight from London Heathrow is an hour.
 If you’re driving, the hotel’s a four-hour drive from both Heathrow and Gatwick.

 The closest station to the hotel is Bodmin Parkway, 20 miles away.
 Trains run direct from London Paddington (around a four-hour journey).
 The Night Riviera sleeper stops here if you want a more restful trip down.